pytorch/torchchat/README.md

 For the full details on all commands and parameters run `python torchchat.py --help`

 ### Download
-For supported models, torchchat can download model weights.
+For supported models, you can customize torchchat on which model weights to download.
 Most models use HuggingFace as the distribution channel, so you will need to create a HuggingFace account and install `huggingface-cli`.

 To install `huggingface-cli`, run `pip install huggingface-cli`.
 After installing, create a user access token [as documented here](https://huggingface.co/docs/hub/en/security-tokens).
 Run `huggingface-cli login`, which will prompt for the newly created token.
 Once this is done, torchchat will be able to download model artifacts from